 The Church of Christ constitutes the Elect, the Spiritual Seed of Abraham, through which all the families of the earth, the non-elect, are to be blessed, according to God's promise.
 The foundation for the world's blessing was laid in the same sacrifice of Jesus by which the Church's reconciliation was made possible.
 Nevertheless, the prospects for the Church and the world are quite different.
 The Church, through following her Redeemer voluntarily and sacrificially, in suffering for righteousness' sake, is to be crowned with glory, honor and immortality beyond the veil, with the spirit nature.
 By this, the glorious resurrection change, the Church will be prepared for association with her Lord in His great work of blessing Adam and his race-regenerating them.
 A thousand years have been set apart for the work by the great Life-Giver.
 The life to be given to the willing and obedient of mankind will be earthly life, human life, human perfection, in Paradise restored, world-wide.
 As purgatorial experiences are wise and proper as respects the Church, similarly fiery trials and chastisements are the Lord's plan for dealing with mankind for their good.
-The purgatorial experiences will prevail especially at the beginning of the New Dispensation and will be abated for all who will turn to Messiah, seek forgiveness and strive to walk in ways of righteousness.
+The purgatorial experiences will prevail especially at the beginning of the New Dispensation and will be abated for all who will turn to Messiah, seek forgiveness and strive to walk in ways of righteousness will then not mean, as now to the Church, self-sacrifice.
+Now the Divine rule is that "He that saveth his life shall lose it"; but then whoever would save his life may save it by obedience to the extent of his ability, from sin.
+Such may gradually rise up out of their imperfection, mental, moral and physical, to the grand image of God originally represented in Father Adam and lost through his disobedience and his sentence of death.